-As year-to-year financial information is accumulated on a consistent basis, changes in net position may be

-Authority, assets and deferred outflows of resources exceed liabilities by \$332.7 million as of December 31,

-2019, a \$28.2 million decrease from the prior year.
+As year-to-year financial information is accumulated on a consistent basis, changes in net position may be observed and used to analyze the changing financial position of the Authority as a whole.
+In the case of the Authority, assets and deferred outflows of resources exceed liabilities and deferred inflows of resources by \$315.9 million as of December 31, 2020, a \$16.8 million decrease from the prior year.
 This is a result of several factors:

-- Assets in total decreased \$52 million.
-Most of this is due to capital assets that decreased \$43 million and construction in progress that decreased \$9.6 million when the Lower Hill roadway was dedicated to the City of Pittsburgh.
-The deferred outflows of resources increased \$15 million, related primarily to the accumulated increase in fair value of hedging derivatives related to the Commonwealth Lease Revenue Bonds, Series A of 2007.
-The accumulated increase in the fair value of hedging derivatives is offset by a corresponding increase in liabilities. - Liabilities, net of the fair value of hedging derivatives, decreased \$24 million.
-In addition to the previously stated fair value of hedging derivatives, \$28 million was due to a decrease in Bonds Payable.
+- Assets in total decreased \$33 million.
+Most of this is due to capital assets that decreased \$38.5 million largely due to depreciation.
+The deferred outflows of resources increased \$12.8 million, related primarily to the accumulated increase in fair value of hedging derivatives related to the Commonwealth Lease Revenue Bonds, Series A and B of 2007.
+The accumulated increase in the fair value of hedging derivatives is offset by a corresponding increase in liabilities. - Liabilities decreased \$5.9 million.
+Accounts Payable decreased approximately \$5.8 million as invoices due on capital projects were paid in 2020.
+Fair value of hedging derivatives increased \$14.5 million and Bonds/loans Payable decreased \$12.6 million.

 The Condensed Summary of Net Position reports the amount of discretionary (unrestricted) assets that the organization has to meet its obligations.
-The net position summary below shows that the unrestricted portion of net position is a surplus of \$395,000.
+The net position summary below shows that the unrestricted portion of net position shows a surplus of \$41,201.
 This is composed of funds from the Convention Center garage operations.
-In November 2017, when the Authority issued the Parking System Revenue Bonds, Convention Center garage revenues (which were previously restricted to Convention Center financings) were no longer restricted.
-These funds are used to pay Authority operating costs and fund the Authority's many major projects, which may span several years.
+These funds are used to pay Authority operating costs.